|

 A great article addresses the question:

-If spam blogs exist, but nobody sees them, then
+If spam blogs exist, but nobody sees them,

-do they matter?
+then do they matter?

 The question may sound slightly absurd since

-there are millions of splogs, fake web blog sites
+there are millions of splogs, fake web blog

-consisting of stolen or nonsensical designed solely
+sites consisting of stolen or nonsensical designed

-search engine companies don't deny that, but argue
+the Web.
+Blog search engine companies don't

-that what's most important is keeping them out of
+is keeping them out of search results.

 Complete Article